Statement of Compliance with the QCA Corporate Governance Code

 The Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience.
 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.

 The Board considers and reviews the requirement for continued professional development.
 The Board seeks to ensure that their awareness of developments in corporate governance and the regulatory framework is current, as well as remaining knowledgeable of any industry-specific updates.
-The Nomad and external advisers also support this development, by providing guidance and updates as required.
 All Directors are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.
-In addition, the Directors have direct access to the advice and services of the Company Secretary and Finance Director.
+In addition, the Directors have direct access to the advice and services of the Company Secretary.

-The Board’s non-executive directors are professionally qualified, two being Chartered Accountants and one being a non-practicing commercial Solicitor.
-All have been or are currently directors of other public companies.
+The Board’s non-executive directors are professionally qualified, one being a Chartered Accountant and one being a non-practicing commercial Solicitor.
+Both have been or are currently directors of other public companies.

 All Directors retire by rotation at regular intervals in accordance with the Company’s Articles of Association.
 The Group’s latest Annual Report provides further detail on the Company’s directors, including their relevant skills and experience.